AI-Force/aiforce/README.md

-# AI-Force CLI
+# AI-Force
-> Summary description here.

-This file will become your README and also the index of your documentation.
+> A machine learning toolbox.

 ## Install

+You can install aiforce with `pip` from a terminal window with the following command:

-`pip install your_project_name`
+`pip install aiforce`

 ## How to use